longshorej/dotfiles/README.md

 # longshorej's dotfiles

-This repository contains programs and configurations for use on a computer running Arch Linux.
+This repository contains programs and configurations for my computers.

 ## Features